brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.knit.md

 #### Length Compositions

-Commercial quillback rockfish length samples are available from PacFIN from 1998 â€“ 2020 (Table \ref{tab:com-len-samps}, extracted 2/23/2021).
+Commercial quillback rockfish length samples are available from PacFIN from 1998 – 2020 (Table \ref{tab:com-len-samps}, extracted 2/23/2021).
 Approximately 44.3% of these samples are females (n = 1,361) and 54.2% are males (n = 1,664).
 There were 46 unsexed fish.
 The majority (77.2%) are from the southern Oregon coast, centered in Port Orford (65.3%) and Gold Beach (11.9%), where the majority of permit holders for the commercial nearshore fishery are based and where most of the landings are made.
 The majority of length samples are from quillback rockfish landed live (57.4%).
-Additionally, special projects length samples collected from the commercial fishery are available from PacFIN from 1999 â€“ 2001, 2003 â€“ 2006, 2008, 2010, 2012, 2015, and 2017 â€“ 2019 (n = 210; extracted on 12/11/2020), but were not used due to concerns over non-random sampling.
+Additionally, special projects length samples collected from the commercial fishery are available from PacFIN from 1999 – 2001, 2003 – 2006, 2008, 2010, 2012, 2015, and 2017 – 2019 (n = 210; extracted on 12/11/2020), but were not used due to concerns over non-random sampling.

 The distribution of the lengths in the commercial data ranged between 21 - 54 cm (the maximum length data bin size, Figure \ref{fig:com-len-data}).
 The mean size observed by the commercial fishery was relatively variable from year to year with the mean length occuring between 35 - 41 cm for all but the first two years, where mean length was 27 and 29 cm (Figure \ref{fig:mean-com-len-data}).